Tony Reedus

-Tony Reedus (22 September 1959 - 16 November 2008) was an American jazz drummer.
+Tony Reedus (September 22, 1959 - November 16, 2008) was an American jazz drummer.

+Biography

+Reedus was born in Memphis, Tennessee, in 1959.
+At age 14, he began playing the drums, soon joining his school band.
+His uncle, James Williams, a pianist for The Jazz Messengers, inspired him to play jazz.
+In 1978, he began attending Memphis State University, studying music and playing in local clubs.
+Trumpeter Woody Shaw asked Reedus to audition for his band in New York, following a performance at Blues Alley in Memphis, and in 1980, he left college to join Shaw's group.

-Reedus first gained attention performing in Woody Shaw's band during the 1980s.
-He played with Dave Stryker, Mulgrew Miller, Mike Nock, Kenny Garrett, James Williams, and Anthony Wonsey, among others, and recorded five albums as a leader.
+Reedus first gained attention performing in Woody Shaw's band in 1981, remaining with the group until it disbanded in 1983.
+He has also played with Dave Stryker, Mulgrew Miller, Mike Nock, Kenny Garrett, Benny Golson, James Williams, and Anthony Wonsey, among others, and recorded five albums as a leader.

+He noted his influences as drummers Art Blakey, Louis Hayes, Elvin Jones, Victor Lewis, Max Roach, Chick Webb, and Tony Williams.'

-He died of a pulmonary embolism at Kennedy Airport at the age of 49.
+Reedus died of a pulmonary embolism at John F. Kennedy International Airport at the age of 49.
 He had just returned from a tour in Italy with pianist Mike LeDonne.